Hearing aid apps: What is available on the app store?

 It’s very simple to understand and super easy to use: These hearing aid apps are downloaded on to any mobile device via the app store, with a simple click.
 Depending on the app requirements, the user would then set up a profile or enter their desired needs.
 A large amount of these apps now also work with Bluetooth connectivity, meaning that the user can use their mobile device as a remote microphone.
 Apps are more functional as they become more developed, and hearing aid apps have regular software updates to keep user experience to the maximum.
 The best thing about these apps is that they can be tried and tested and are free to download from the app store on your phone.

 The basic functionality ensures that certain settings can be adjusted to the users desired needs.
 They can adjust volume, background noise and equalize certain sounds in their environment.
 The apps assist with additional functions than those offered by hearing aids.
-The Bluetooth function makes it possible for your hearing aids to be directly connected with your app.
+The hearing aids with Bluetooth makes it possible for your hearing aids to be directly connected with your app.
 Luckily, Apple users can also now use these apps with more ease, as iOS updates its software regularly.

 SUGGESTED: Come and check out the most advanced hearing aids at the right price, be sure to visit our homepage to compare devices: https://www.nanohearingaids.com